Kanchanop6509650229/ticket-customer-service/README.md

   - 5 Regular tickets (Section B, Seats B1-B5) at ฿2,500 each
   - 5 Economy tickets (Section C, Seats C1-C5) at ฿1,500 each
 - **BNK48 Handshake Event** (event ID: `2`)
-  - 5 Standard tickets (Main section, Seats M1-M5) at ฿1,500 each
+  - 5 Regular tickets (Main section, Seats M1-M5) at ฿1,500 each
 - **Slot Machine Live in Bangkok** (event ID: `3`)
   - 3 VIP tickets (Section A, Seats A1-A3) at ฿3,500 each
   - 3 Regular tickets (Section B, Seats B1-B3) at ฿2,000 each